Cover photo by Vince Fleming on Unsplash

 This irrational fear must stop.

-Change of path
+Change of Path

-Imagine you wish to shift your career to something you like, podcasting, for instance.
+Imagine you wish to shift your career to something you like – podcasting, for instance.
 Sharing your experiences and talking to people relaxes you.

 A video from YouTube shows all the essentials, so you choose it as your new direction.

-Following, the reactions of your family and friends spring to mind.
+Following this, the reactions of your family and friends spring to mind.
 You imagine the worst.

 In your brain, they believe that doing a podcast is neither a real job nor a profitable career.
-You picture your inner circle looking down on your new plan, giving you a bitter smile, shaking their heads, frowning, making you look like a fool, disrespected and diminished.
+You picture your inner circle looking down on your new plan, giving you a bitter smile, shaking their heads and frowning, making you look like a fool, disrespected and diminished.
 As a result, you set out on a journey into fear.

 Those imaginary expressions have damaging effects on you, such as feeling worthless, exhausted, or even sleep deprived.